-**Due to life, this project will not be appearing at Flipside 2018.
-Please look for it at Flipside 2019!
+**Due to life, this project did not appear at Flipside 2018 but look for it at Flipside 2019!

 Most academic studies in literature include at least one play by Shakespeare and dark and light symbolism abound in many of his works.
 In “Macbeth,” darkness is used a number of times to symbolize death.
 The famous line, “Out, out brief candle,” refers to Lady Macbeth’s suicide.
 Banquo’s torch is extinguished at the moment of his death.
 In “Romeo and Juliet,” light is used to show Juliet’s beauty and her dazzling influence on Romeo.
 When Romeo first sees Juliet, he says, “O, she doth teach the torches to burn bright!”
 (Act I, scene 5, line 45) Even when she dies, her brightness endures.
 When Romeo finds her in the tomb, he says, “A grave?
 O, no, a lantern, slaughtered youth, For here lies Juliet, and her beauty makes This vault a feasting presence full of light ” (Act V, scene 3. lines 84-86)